|

 should investigate the precise computational and biological mechanisms by

-synchrony, global workspace theories, and predictive coding, where
+work in neural synchrony, global workspace theories, and predictive coding,

 The Nature of Qualitative Experience: While